ambr0sial/aura/README.md

     token: Enter your bot token which can be copied at the Discord Developer Applications Page,
     prefix: Enter the bot prefix.
 Default is "aura!",
     mode: Enter your preferred mode between "embed" and "codeblock".
 Default is "embed",
+    devs: Enter user IDS that should have permission to use Aura Developer commands,

     then save and close the file.
   14. Run the `aura.py` file.
 Aura should be running!
 Try it using the ping command.